JamieBort/Learning-Directory/JavaScript/CodingChallenges/README.md

 ### Files

+- Coding_Challenge_Template_README.md

+  - **This is outdated.** It needs to be updated.
-Coding_Challenge_Template_README.md - The Template README.md file that should be used in each coding challenge directory.
+  - The Template README.md file that should be used in each coding challenge directory.

+- README.md
-README.md - this file.
+  - this file.

 ### Associated Links